Have a working Smoke Alarm in Every Room, Plan 2 ways out

 In 1980 the Zoar Volunteer Fire Department officially began servicing the Zoar and surrounding communities.
 Commissioned by Spartanburg County they would serve in this capacity until 1997 when it became beneficial for the Town of Lyman Fire Department and Zoar Fire Department to merge.
-Shortly after the merger was complete, the new combination department became known as the Tyger River Fire Service Area.
+Shortly after the merger was complete, the new combination department became known as the Tyger River Fire Department.

 We are proud to be an ISO Class I rated department with personnel that exhibit a high level of training and dedication to keeping our community safe.

 A community committed to saving lives and property needs trained firefighters, proper equipment, and adequate supplies of water.
 Insurance companies consider it good public policy - and good business - to promote and encourage the efforts of individual communities to improve their fire protection services.